ARRYTHEBEAST/HandsOnMachineLearningStudy/Chapter 4/Chapter4_notes.md

 The model's generalization error can be expressed as teh sum of three erros:

 Bias:
 This is due to wrong assumptions, such as assuming the data is linear.
+Good Model Should Have low bias.

 Variance:
 Models excessive sensitivity to small variations in the training data.
+Good Model should have low variance.

 Irreducible error:
 THis is due to the noisiness of the data.